-If a supermajority is not received, the NTMP process does not proceed.
+If a supermajority is not received on any of the devices, the NTMP process does not proceed.
 Residents and property owners receive a notification of vote results and are informed they may reapply for the process in one year.

 Step 5: Approval by Staff and/or the City Council Transportation Committee/City Council